Developers2019/ActiveDirectoryLibrary/README.md

-# ActiveDirectoryLibrary NuGet Package
+# ActiveDirectoryLibrary

 ## Overview

-The ADAuthentication NuGet package provides functionality for validating team member details and authenticating against Active Directory Domain Services.
+The ActiveDirectoryLibrary provides functionality for validating team member details and authenticating against Active Directory Domain Services.
 It includes a class `ADAuthentication` that implements the `IADAuthentication` interface.

 ## Installation